theappbusiness/accessibility-guidelines/README.md

 <!-- ALTERNATIVE: * Use elements like headings, lists, tables, fieldsets and legends to make sure that assistive technologies understand the structure of the information presented on screen.
 [More about 1.3.1]() -->

-* [Meaningful sequence:](guidelines/1.3.2.md) Make sure that elements appear in the a logical reading order in the website's Document Object Model or the app's View Hierarchy.
+* [Meaningful sequence:](guidelines/1.3.2.md) Make sure that elements appear in a logical reading order in the website's Document Object Model or the app's View Hierarchy.

 * [Inclusive instructions:]() Do not use colour, size, shape, sound or location as the only way to convey any instruction.